- Purchase the complete Expat Arrivals Bengaluru Guide (PDF)

 Although Bengaluru is known for its green spaces and also considered India's 'Garden City', it is ranked as one of the world's most traffic-congested cities.
 Getting around in Bengaluru can be chaotic – with vehicles and pedestrians ignoring the rules and vying for dominance on the road.

-The metro, which is continually developing, is a convenient way to avoid the roads and one of the more efficient ways of getting from A to B. Still, most people get around using auto rickshaws and buses.
-Expats may prefer to travel by car, but driving oneself in the city can be nerve-wracking.
-For this reason, most expats prefer to hire an Indian driver who is familiar with the various areas as well as the driving style of locals.
+The metro, which is continually developing, is a convenient way to avoid the roads and one of the more efficient ways of getting from A to B. Still, it can get extremely crowded, so most people still prefer to get around using auto rickshaws and buses.
+Expats may prefer to travel by car, but driving in the city can be nerve-wracking, so expats who can afford it prefer to hire an Indian driver who is familiar with the various areas as well as the driving style of locals.

 Public transport in Bengaluru